Tribler/trustchain-superapp/valuetransfer/README.md

 }
 ```

 Here, the `KEY_AMOUNT` field of the transaction represents the amount of money that is being transferred, the `KEY_BALANCE` field specifies the post-transfer combined balance (verified + unverified), and the `KEY_UNVERIFIED` field states whether the transfer is done with unverified money.
+Together they make op the actual contents of the transaction and therefore also the transaction size.
 These fields are defined in `TransactionRepository.kt`, where the following function is used to create transfer proposals:

 ```kotlin
 fun sendTransferProposalSync(recipient: ByteArray, amount: Long, allowUnverified: Boolean = false): TrustChainBlock? {